10 Tips To Get Started

 Plastic straws are a straight-up nightmare for wildlife.
 Being so small, they are often not captured for recycling and end up in our waterways and oceans.
 Pubs across the UK are starting to ban plastic straws.
 If you really can't do without them, use a reusable straw.

-ABOVE: Reusable straws like these glass ones stop plastic straws entering our oceans
+ABOVE: Reusable straws like these metal ones can prevent plastic straws entering our oceans

 8. Flick the Bic